lthurston/thrombosis-of-the-grainmill/README.md

 # Thrombosis of the Grainmill

-Thrombomis of the Grainmill is a little command line tool that outputs a string based on a user-defined template.
+Thrombosis of the Grainmill is a little command line tool that outputs a string based on a user-defined template.
 The template uses Go's text/template package, and currently allows iteration over passed arguments.
 In so doing, it makes me feel much happier than regular old `alias` ever could, hence the name.

 ## How to Use It